GeoMOER/moer-bsc-base-r/docs/units/_unit10/unit10-assignment03.md

 4. Extract from one of the dataframes the C02 emissions of the year 2020 and safe it as a .csv in your folder structure.
 Zip your whole folder and upload it
 --->

-Upload this exercise by 13.05.25 under the "Assignment" folder in Ilias in the following format:
-E03_Lastname_Firstname.zip